ofiwg/libfabric/man/fi_av.3.md

 number of addresses is specified through the count parameter.
 The addr parameter references an array of addresses to insert into the AV.
-Addresses inserted into an address vector must be in the same format as specified in struct fi_info:addr_format for the corresponding domain.
+Addresses inserted into an address vector must be in the same format as specified in the addr_format field of the fi_info struct provided when opening the corresponding domain.

 For AV's of type FI_AV_MAP, once inserted addresses have been mapped, the mapped values are written into the buffer referenced by fi_addr.